A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Theory

-Here, the factor of two is due to the definition of the kinetic energy density by Becke, which does not include the factor of 1/2, c.f.\ Eq.~\ref{eq:tau} in this work and Eq.~(31) in Ref.~\citenum{Becke:Correlation.1988}.
-Finally, we realize that in the extreme low-density limit, the correlation energy in the iso-orbital region $E_{\text{C}}^{\text{iso, low}}$ becomes the spin-averaged other-spin correlation energy.
+We note in passing that in the extreme low-density limit, the correlation energy in the iso-orbital region $E_{\text{C}}^{\text{iso, low}}$ becomes the spin-averaged other-spin correlation energy.
 To obtain the latter, $\tilde{z}_{\alpha \beta}$ is replaced by

 with the averaged hole approximation